markusritschel/cookiecutter-pysci-project/{{ cookiecutter.project_slug }}/README.md

     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │   │                     and a short `-` or `_` delimited description, e.g. `01-initial-analyses`
+    │   ├── _paired        <- Optional location for your paired jupyter notebook files
     │   ├── exploratory    <- Notebooks for exploratory tasks
     │   └── reports        <- Notebooks generating reports and figures
     │